patmalcolm91/SumoNetVis/README.md

 # SumoNetVis
-A Python library for visualizing a Sumo network and trajectories with matplotlib.
+A Python library for visualizing a Sumo network and trajectories with matplotlib or as an OBJ file.

 ![Example plot of an intersection with trajectory colored by speed](Example_Plot.png)
 ![Example plot of a road network](Example_Plot_2.png)